• Home

 A gathering of renowned scholars of divergent orientations (Eastern Orthodox, Gnostic, Catholic, Jewish, Sufi, Quaker, Episcopalian and Interfaith) will offer fresh insights through their exciting contemporary research on the texts of the Gospel of Mark, the Gospel of Mary and the Gospel of Thomas and the urgent relevance Mary Magdalene has for restoring a harmonious connection with nature-- with the natural world around us and with our truest nature of goodness within.

-eepening your spiritual life through ancient monastic practices that awaken your imagination and creativity as we explore the contemplative traditions of chanting, Lectio Divina and Visio Divina.
+Workshop leaders will offer tools for deepening your spiritual life through ancient monastic practices that awaken your imagination and creativity as we explore the contemplative traditions of chanting, Lectio Divina and Visio Divina.
 Artists, poets and musicians will open the doors of your heart through their illuminating and inspiring creations and there will be time for sharing what is stirring in your own heart on our final day with small breakout groups and an "open mike" hour of poetry and images from our participants.

 This is a perfect prelude to Lent and an excellent resource for creating a more meaningful spiritual life, whether for just yourself, for a small circle of friends or as way to re-invigorate and deepen a church community.

-three curentlyThis unique four day online conference is available on a sliding scale.
-All presentations will be recorded, with a link sent out within 48 hours and you will be able to (re)watch the recording through streaming and download for later viewing as well.
-Two Bonuses: an invitation to Sunday Compline with Robin O'Brien and a videotaped interview between festival director Kayleen Asbo and author Sophie Strand on Rewilding: Mary Magdalene and Nature.
+20This unique four day online conference is available on a sliding scale.
+All presentations will be recorded, with a link sent out within 48 hours for you to be able to (re)watch the recording through later viewing as well.

-This program is available on a sliding scale , with a basic rate of $150.
+This program is available on a sliding scale , with a basic rate of $200

 Depending on your financial circumstances, you might also choose one of these three levels instead:

-$15 : for scholarship students who submit a letter of application to mythicafoundation@gmail.com and write a note of gratitude to their donor
+$20 : for scholarship students who submit a letter of application to mythicafoundation@gmail.com and write a note of gratitude to their donor

-$300 for a sustaining patron underwriting a scholarship or $300 for a circle of friends or church group watching the broadcast together
+$450 for a circle of friends or a church group of 3 or more people who will be watching the broadcast together

 For those who cannot attend live, a link to the recording will be sent out within 24 hours of each session.